jonthedev/jonthedev/README.md

 I'm currently learning TDD with Vitest and improving my TypeScript skills.

 I have the legal right to work within the United Kingdom and The Netherlands.
-I'm open to exploring opportunities beyond these regions however a visa sponsorship will be required.
+Opportunities beyond these regions will need a visa sponsorship or be 100% remote.

 Beyond coding, I'm a dance and travel enthusiast.
 Exploring diverse cultures fuels my creativity, enriching my approach to web development.